 A woman in 19th-century France equaled her male peers in composing music.
 What can we learn from her career about how to close the gender gap today?

 The discouragement ranged from the informal to the systematic.
 In Farrenc’s day, only 10% of the faculty at the Paris Conservatory was female, but more striking is that until 1870, women could not even enroll in composition classes.
 Farrenc had in 1842 become the Conservatory's second woman professor (the first, an aristocratic founder in 1795, left after two years), but during her 40-year tenure she was allowed to teach only piano, not composition.

 How, then, did she become a great composer?
-I’ll offer three possible reasons below, but first, let’s sample her music.
+I’ll float a few ideas below, but first, let’s sample her music.
 Farrenc’s mastery of the craft of composition has never been doubted, but her gift for inspired ideas deserves equal recognition.
 Consider one of her chamber masterpieces, the Piano Quintet no. 2.
 After a brief introduction, she introduces the main theme.
 It is hymnlike, played softly, at two-triplets-to-a-bar, but see if it doesn’t make you think of the catchiest public-radio earworm ever written:

-When Don Voegeli wrote the bouncy march that is the All Things Considered song in 1976, he was inspired by the rhythm of radio static and couldn’t possibly have known Farrenc's Quintet, which had been out of print since 1895 and would be recorded for the first time in the 1990s.
-The resemblance is not an allusion, then, but a musical coincidence, like the similarity between Mahler’s heaven-storming Symphony no. 2, “The Resurrection,” and the Mexican Hat Dance Song:
+When Don Voegeli wrote the bouncy march that is the All Things Considered song in 1976, he was inspired by the rhythm of radio static.
+He couldn’t possibly have known Farrenc's Quintet, which had been out of print since 1895 and would be recorded for the first time in the 1990s.
+The resemblance is not an allusion, then, but a coincidence, like the similarity between Mahler’s heaven-storming Symphony no. 2, “The Resurrection,” and the Mexican Hat Dance Song:

-I can't think of a tune more irresistible than the All Things Considered song, except, perhaps, the Mexican Hat Dance Song.
-More telling is that as you listen to Farrenc’s Quintet, the power of her harmony and counterpoint makes you forget the familiar radio theme and draws you into a noble realm to which later, more ironic, eras had less access.
+I can't think of a tune more irresistible than the All Things Considered song, except, maybe, the Mexican Hat Dance Song.
+But as you listen to Farrenc’s Quintet, the power of her harmony and counterpoint makes you forget the familiar radio theme, and draws you into a noble realm that became less accessible to later, more ironic, eras.